The-Informed-Voter-Project/website.github.io/app/download-app.md

 # Download the App

-Coming soon!
+Coming soon! <br/>
-The app it not yet live
+The app is not yet live